 - Have medical experience (e.g., shadowing physicians, volunteering at a hospital, working for an ambulance corps/EMT program, participating in premedical summer programs, conducting research).

-- Are also involved in non-medical activities (e.g., leadership, music, athletics).
+- Are also involved in non-medical activities (e.g., leadership, service in your community, music, athletics).

 School of Medicine